-Toyota Motor Corporation Chief Safety Technology Officer (CSTO) Secretary Advanced Technologies Development Company, Advanced Technologies Division Project General Manager, Vehicle Safety Planning Mr. Kuzumaki received master degreee in aeronautical engineering from Kyoto University in 1985.
+Toyota Motor Corporation Advanced R&D and Engineering Company Executive General Manager Mr. Kuzumaki received a master's degree in aeronautical engineering from Kyoto University in 1985.
 The same year, he joined Toyota Motor Corporation in the Body Design Department.
-In 2003, he began working in technology planning and technical development as vehicle safety function supervisor in the Vehicle Technology Development Department at Toyota.
-He has served in his present post since 2011.
-He became Sub-PD for the SIP Automated Driving System led by the Cabinet
+In 2003, he began working in technology planning and technical development as the vehicle safety function supervisor in the Vehicle Technology Development Department at Toyota.
+He has served in his present post since 2017.
+Following his appointment as Sub-PD for the SIP Automated Driving System program for two years from 2014, he was appointed PD in 2016.